hectortav/db-query-optimization/README.md

 # Software Development forInformation Systems

 [![Build Status](https://travis-ci.org/joemccann/dillinger.svg?branch=master)](https://travis-ci.org/joemccann/dillinger)
-# How to compile and run the main program
+## How to compile and run the main program
 ----------------------------------
 make
 ./final

+or use testProgram.sh script

-How to compile and run the unit testing program
+### How to compile and run the unit testing program
 ------------------------------------------
 cd tests
 make
 ./main

-How to install CUnit on Linux
+### How to install CUnit on Linux
 -----------------------------
 To install CUnit on debian squeeze: sudo apt-get install libcunit1-dev libcunit1-doc libcunit1